 Use content quality scorecards to identify gaps, inconsistencies, and opportunities for growth.

 - The SiteLucent team created the DCC score to measure content compliance on all channels.

-- You can fully customise (retailer-specific)content criteria and their weights.
+- You can fully customize (retailer-specific)content criteria and their weights.

-- The three layers - Minimal, Basic, and Extended, help you prioritise what to optimise first and bring product content to perfection.
+- The three layers - Minimal, Basic, and Extended, help you prioritize what to optimize first and bring product content to perfection.

 Get immediate answers to: 'Is my brand- and product name mentioned correctly on all PDPs?' and 'Are my products' categories and dimensions clearly stated?'

 How can you deliver a great Product Experience - the digital equivalent of in-store merchandising?
 How to give shoppers that in-store experience on the digital shelf?

 Once your basic product content is correct, complete, and optimized for perfection, it is time to focus on premium content - Enhanced Manufacturer Content or A+ content (Amazon).
 I recommend you to:

 - Increase the number of images on PDPs - The more images, the better!

 - Increase the word count and quality of product descriptions

 SiteLucent analyzed +12.000 product detail pages across popular Tools & Home Improvement Categories.
 We found that 79% of product detail pages show a product description of fewer than 100 words, and 9% are missing a product description.
 Download the full report here.